For urgent consular assistance call

 To protect yourself from illness:

-If you're bitten or scratched by an animal, seek medical help straight away.
+If you're bitten or scratched by an animal, seek medical help immediately.

 More information: